wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 \end{align}
 $$

-Ideally, the efficiency would be 100% (which corresponds to going
+Ideally, the efficiency would be 100%, which corresponds to going
-$p$ times faster with $p$ cores).
+$p$ times faster with $p$ cores.
 In the above example, it is only 75%.
 This means that we are "wasting" some of the available compute capacity of our computer during the program's execution.
 We have 2 cores, but our performance is as if we